One Day in Glasgow | A Local’s Kick-Ass Itinerary

 Glasgow’s Neighbourhoods

-In Scotland, we don’t really use the term neighbourhoods but from my extensive travel in North America, I understand categorising areas of a city is the easiest way to help visitors find their bearings.
+In Scotland, we don’t use the term neighbourhoods but from my extensive travel in North America, I understand categorising areas of a city is the easiest way to help visitors find their bearings.

 Glasgow does have distinct areas that can be zoned off, making it an easy task.

-Beginning with the City Centre you will find both train stations, Glasgow Central and Queen Street at George Square, and the Buchanan Bus Station.
+Beginning with the City Centre, you will find both train stations, Glasgow Central and Queen Street at George Square, and the Buchanan Bus Station.

 There are three main streets, starting with Argyle Street, which runs from the West End to the East, Buchanan Street, and Sauchiehall Street.